New Richmond, Quebec

 New Richmond is bounded on the west by the Grand Cascapedia River.
 The Little Cascapedia runs to the east of the town proper.
 In addition to New Richmond itself, the town's territory also includes the communities of Black Cape and Saint-Edgar.

 History

 The first European settlers arrived from Scotland in 1755.
-The first arrivals were the Duthie brothers, George and John Duthie and their families.
+The first arrivals were the Duthie brothers, George and John Duthie, and their families.
 Their descendants still reside in the area today.
-It is one of the very few remaining municipalities on the Gaspé which still has a relatively large English-speaking population.
+It is one of the very few remaining municipalities on the Gaspésie which still has a relatively large English-speaking population.
 It was originally a centre of farming, logging, and shipbuilding.
+A modern linerboard paper mill was opened there in 1966, then closed and subsequently demolished in 2005.